iniiferdi/herestcokroom/README.md

    ```bash
    cp .env.example .env
    ```
-   Update the `.env` file with your database and other configurations.
+   Update the `.env` file with your database and Midtrans configurations.

 7. Run database migrations:
    ```bash